RULES

 Choreographer of the Event

-The Choreographer of the Event award honors vision, originality, and storytelling that elevates performance beyond movement.
-This recognition celebrates choreography that demonstrates exceptional creativity, musicality, and intention, leaving a lasting artistic impact on the ID stage.
+The Choreographer of the Event award honors clear vision, originality, and storytelling that delivers an exceptional performance.
+This recognition celebrates choreography that demonstrates vibrant creativity, clear vision, musicality and intention, leaving a lasting artistic impact on the ID stage.
+Winner of the Choreographer of the Event receives an invite to the Creative Summit at ID Nationals.

 ID Studio of Excellence Awards -